vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 [^17]: Splitting a pie into three parts will surely leave larger pieces than splitting it into more (4) parts, so (> 1).

 [^18]: If such statements are less than intuitive, think about pie or money, where the natural context lends itself to better intuition.
 The point of this section (and appendix) is that you can use what you already know to check whether you are applying the right rules, and even re-create the rules that work-verifying that you get the answers you expect for cases you know and trust.
-Dis- cover for yourself!
+Discover for yourself!
 Doing so gives you full ownership of the math.
-It's no longer some- thing someone taught you to do: you've taught it to yourself, and that is far more powerful.
+It's no longer something someone taught you to do: you've taught it to yourself, and that is far more powerful.

 [^19]:
 by multiplying top and bottom by the missing factor or the "other" denominator value =
 Figure A.2: Graphically, it is easy to see that +
-You can always concoct similar/familiar scenarios to verify (and re- invent) the rules.
+You can always concoct similar/familiar scenarios to verify (and reinvent) the rules.

 [^20]:
 which is why it is relegated to an